Considerations That Influence Exotic Hardwood Decisions

 That said, installers are able to purchase accurate wood moisture meters which have different wood SG settings and corrections tables for exotic hardwood applications.
-Meters, such as Wagner’s MMC220, has extended range SGs available which enables flooring professionals to customize assessments for the correct MC in tropical wood species.
+The Orion® line of moisture meters have SG species settings available which enable flooring professionals to customize assessments for the correct MC in tropical wood species.

 Exotic hardwoods, by definition, are as distinct and diverse as our motives for choosing them.
 Different species contain different wood SG traits.
 Even organic and inorganic wood extracts have different densities in the tree’s heartwood (its internal core) and the sapwood (its outer layer beneath the bark).
 Proceed, but enhance your grand vision with fundamental knowledge before pulling the trigger on your exotic hardwood decision.

 As Sales Manager for Wagner Meters, Ron has more than 35 years of experience with instrumentation and measurement systems in different industries.
 In previous positions, he has served as Regional Sales Manager, Product and Projects Manager, and Sales Manager for manufacturers involved in measurement instrumentation.